huseyinyildirim/slimphp-4-vuejs/README.md

 <h3 align="center">Slim 4 Skeleton with Vue.js</h3>

-This is a skeleton to quickly set up a new [Slim 4](https://www.slimframework.com/) application.
+This is a skeleton to quickly set up a new [Slim 4](https://www.slimframework.com/) with [Vue.js](https://www.vuejs.org/) application.

 ## Requirements